erikruggles/WorkItemUpdater/README.md

 ## Updating Azure Package
 Make sure that you incremented the version in both the `task.json` and `vss-extension.json` files.

-Go to our [publisher](https://marketplace.visualstudio.com/manage/publishers/TempWorksSoftware) and clock the `...` symbol next to the extension.
+Go to our [publisher](https://marketplace.visualstudio.com/manage/publishers/TempWorksSoftware) and click the `...` symbol next to the extension.
 Select Update and then upload the new package.
 It will spend some time verifying the package and then it may take 5-10 minutes for the new package to be available for use in your pipeline.

 If you don't have access to our publisher, talk with Ruggles.